patwynne/patwynne.github.io/_posts/2016-04-30-Attrition-Modelling-Using-xgboost.md

 watchlist <- list(train=dtrain, test=dtest)
 ```

 Xgboost requires sparse matrices as an input.
 This requires all character vectors to be converted to numeric values.
-First I create a character vector called "feature.names" that contains the column names in the data frame of all values other than the dependent variable "RetainedGraduated" (we leave RetainedGraduated out for reasons that will be explained later).
+First we create a character vector called "feature.names" that contains the column names in the data frame of all values other than the dependent variable "RetainedGraduated" (we leave RetainedGraduated out for reasons that will be explained later).
 Then we iterate along the feature.names vector converted every character vector to factor than integer.

 ## Train the boosted trees model